Belan-Mihail/quiz-quiz/README.md

 7. As a user, I want to repeat the quiz to provide a new conclusion about my result
 8. As a user, I want to be able to leave feedback about the quiz.
 9. As a user, I want to be able to visit the social platforms of the project

+### Site Owner Stories

+1. As a owner of the site, i want increase in the number of guests;
+2. As a owner of the site, i want getting positive feedback from site users;